 The next thing to work out is the amount of drop you wish to have.
 This is the amount that the tablecloth extends over the edge towards the floor.

 You may just want a small drop for casual meals or a full length to the floor drop for an elegant dinner.
 Full-length tablecloths can be used to hide some storage boxes underneath.
 There is no right or wrong, it is purely your personal preference.

 Decide on the hem width you will use.
-A good amount for square and rectangles is to add seam allowance all the way around of 1 inch (2.5cm).
-This means you can do a double fold hem of 1/2 inch (12mm).
+A good amount for squares and rectangles is to add a seam allowance all the way around of 1 inch (2.5cm).
+This means you can do a double-fold hem of ½ inch (12mm).

 Here are some formulas for cutting your tablecloth out.